Student Conduct & Ethics

 Student Conduct and Ethics oversees all student misconduct violations of the Student Conduct Code for the University.
-Studnet Conduct also oversees the Academic Ethics Process for undergraduate students for the Homewood campus and all non-academic violations for graduate students.
+Studnet Conduct also oversees the Academic Ethics Process for undergraduate students in the Kregier School of Arts and Science and the Whiting School of Engineering.

 The Office of Student Conduct promotes student success, accountability, and integrity, through upholding policies, procedures, and outreach that foster a safe, respectful, and inclusive environment in which students can thrive.
 Student Conduct provides support to students, faculty, and staff on matters of misconduct or conflict according to the Student Conduct Code and Academic Ethics.

 The essential aim is to promote ethical citizenship among students, reduce harm, and encourage community responsibility.
 The Student Conduct area promotes individual responsibility and accountability while ensuring the policies and processes of the University comply with standards for fundamental fairness.
 When students make choices that are counter to the University’s mission, the goal is to provide clear outcomes for unacceptable behavior and foster responsible decision-making skills among students.
 Student Conduct seeks to provide transformative opportunities for students to learn from moments of adversity and conflict.
 Outcomes for policy violations are student-centered to help foster congruence with University standards of behavior, the health and safety of the community, improved decision-making, and academic success.

 Student Conduct is guided by the following principles when seeking to resolve individual and group misconduct:

 Transparency; students will have a clear sense of policies, procedures, and expectations.

 Learning-centered; students will develop a keen awareness of how to apply what they have learned in other areas of their personal and professional lives.

 Values-based; students will reflect on their values and determine if they acted in a manner that is counter to the values they espouse and live by.